GraemeFulton/the-mind-boggling-universe-of-javascript-modules/post.md

 Enter [Babel](https://babeljs.io/), my personal choice of ES6 to ES5 transpiler (a transpiler is a source-to-source compiler, i.e., it will transform ES6 source code into ES5 source code).
 Babel works for both client-side and server-side JavaScript.

 To implement the example above, I am using the [Babelify plugin](https://github.com/babel/babelify) over Browserify to transform the ES6 source code directly into a ES5 browser bundle.
 However, it would be just as simple to transpile the files individually, if you are curious to know how the ES5 source would be.
+You can even choose it to be transpiled to a specific format, like Common.js or AMD!
 All you would need to do is:

 ```
 npm install -g babel